Insteel (IIIN)

 We think that the latest earnings result is only one piece of the bigger puzzle.
 If you’re deciding whether to own Insteel, you should also grasp the company’s longer-term business quality and valuation.

-Insteel isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was mediocre over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
+Insteel isn’t a terrible business, but it doesn’t pass our bar.
+For starters, its revenue growth was mediocre over the last five years.
+And while its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its declining operating margin shows the business has become less efficient.

-Insteel’s P/E ratio based on the next 12 months is 10.7x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+Insteel’s P/E ratio based on the next 12 months is 11.1x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.